anjos/baker/README.rst

 To test the package, run the following::

-  $ ./bin/pytest -sv
+  $ pytest -sv ./baker

 If tests fail, it is possible test buckets are kept on your B2 account.
 To remove those (starting with ``baker-test-``), use the following command::

-  $ ./bin/remove-test-buckets
+  $ remove-test-buckets

 Conda Builds